BioNeed/IJunior_Polymorphysm2_Undo/README.md

 # CSharp Professional IJuniour.
-Polymorphysm
+Polymorphysm (Rollback)
 Homework on polymorphism.
 (One of the tasks of the CSharp Professional course from the IJuniour School)

 Task description:\